azizaskarov/ShopSystem/README.md

 # Shop System

-Shop System is a versatile software solution that allows users to manage their online shops effectively.
-This project offers essential features to streamline the process of running an e-commerce business.
-It encompasses user registration, login, shop creation, category and sub-category management, product inventory control, stock monitoring, and a point-of-sale (POS) system.
+Shop System is a powerful and user-friendly e-commerce management application that empowers users to effortlessly manage their online shops.
+This project offers a comprehensive range of features to streamline and enhance your e-commerce business operations.

-`Key Features`
+Key Features
-User Registration and Login: Secure user registration with the option to remember login credentials, providing a seamless login experience.
+User Registration and Login: Secure and convenient user registration with a "Remember Me" feature for a seamless login experience.

-Shop Management: Create, update, or delete shops, along with the ability to change the shop's name.
+Shop Management: Easily create, update, or remove shops.
+You can also modify shop names to suit your needs.

-Categories and Sub-Categories: Organize your shop's products using categories and sub-categories.
+Categories and Sub-Categories: Organize products efficiently using categories and sub-categories.

-Product Management: Add, edit, or remove products, ensuring efficient product catalog management.
+Product Management: Add, edit, or delete products with ease, ensuring a well-maintained product catalog.

-Stock Page: View and manage the inventory of products, allowing you to select categories and sub-categories when creating new products.
+Stock Page: Keep track of your product inventory, allowing you to select specific categories and sub-categories when adding new products.

-Inventory Control: Keep track of product quantities and update stock levels.
+Inventory Control: Monitor product quantities and effortlessly update stock levels.

-Point-of-Sale (POS) System: Create a cash register for your shop, add products from your stock, and process sales transactions.
+Point-of-Sale (POS) System: Create a cash register for your shop, add products from your stock, and process sales transactions conveniently.